anthonycasarta/volunteerexpress/README.md

 - [Flutter](https://flutter.dev/docs/get-started/install) SDK installed
 - [VS Code](https://code.visualstudio.com/) preferably, or another code editor of your choice
-- iOS or Android emulator installed (no web support currently)
+- iOS or Android emulator installed (no web support currently) **Note:** The installation of Xcode on a device compatible with MacOS is required for the iOS emulator.
+  Similarly, Android Studio is required to run an Android emulator.

 ## Setup Instructions